363 Mervis Hall

 - A Global Product Lifecycle Management Information System Implementation Case Study: A Framework Integrating PLM, Culture, and Critical Success Factors, (Doctor of Science Dissertation).
 Robert Morris University (2014), http://search.proquest.com/docview/1552484984/abstract?accountid=14709

 Information Systems and Technology Management

-Jim enjoys spending time with his wife, Anne, and their two boys, Charlie and Stephen.
+Jim enjoys spending time with his family.
 He is actively involved in his local church.
 In his spare time, Jim takes pleasure in golf and woodworking.